What rules the public were following when a No 10 aide organised a lockdown party

 But such gatherings were forbidden at the time, even outside.

-The prime minister imposed England’s first lockdown to combat Covid in March 2020.
+The prime minister imposed England’s first lockdown to combat the coronavirus in March 2020.

 Although the government’s “stay at home” guidance was relaxed on 13 May 2020, strict curbs on socialising remained.